-This week on Le Show, Harry Shearer presents Mind Your Business, The Secret Stuff, News of the Godly, News of Olympic Movement, Apologies of the Week, News of the Atom, News of the Inspectors General, and more!
+This week on Le Show, Harry Shearer starts the year off with Said and Done, the Revolving Door Waltz, News of AFPAC, Just Say So, News from Outside the Bubble, The Apologies of the Week, News of Inspectors General, News of the Atom, and more!

 Originally published on Wed December 31, 2014 4:26 pm

 Barring new and jarring developments, House Majority Whip Steve Scalise is going to survive the story that he addressed a conference of white supremacists in 2002.

 Unless further evidence emerges of liaisons with the European-American Unity and Rights Organization, or EURO, Scalise will take his oath next week for the 114th Congress as the No. 3 leader of the chamber's GOP — the party's largest majority since 1928.

 In a year-end conversation with NPR News, President Obama told Morning Edition Host Steve Inskeep that low morale around race relations in the U.S. is exaggerated by the national conversation around recent violence and not an accurate reflection of the state of affairs around the country.

 When asked if the U.S. is more racially divided than it was when he took office six years ago, the President responded: "No, I actually think that it's probably in its day-to-day interactions less racially divided."